Stochastic resonance of rotating particles in turbulence: Methods

 Each Helmholtz coil pair generates a magnetic field along a single axis.
 By driving the two perpendicular coil pairs with AC currents that have a phase difference of $\pi/2$, a resultant magnetic field is produced that rotates at a constant angular velocity $\omega_H$.
 This system is capable of generating rotating magnetic fields with frequencies of up to 50 Hz.

 {\textit{Magnetic particles:}} The magnetic particles are produced by coating spherical Styrofoam cores with a layer of magnetic paint, which is paramagnetic.
 The Styrofoam cores are initially arranged in a fixed, evenly spaced configuration on a substrate.
-The magnetic paint is then applied uniformly from the top of the substrate to the Styrofoam spheres through a spraying process.
+The magnetic paint is then applied uniformly from the top of the substrate to the Styrofoam spheres through a spraying process, ensuring that all particles are coated in a consistent manner; however, at the single-particle level the coating is not perfectly homogeneous, and small variations in thickness or distribution lead to slight differences in magnetic properties between particles.
 Finally, the coated particles are detached from the substrate.

 The particle volume fraction used in the experiments is $0.17\%$, ensuring that the system remains in the dilute regime.
 This low concentration minimizes inter-particle interactions, allowing us to focus on the dynamics of particle response to the complex interplay between turbulent fluctuations and the external magnetic field, without significant effects from collective dynamics.